nishshanka-lakshan/jmol_movie/README.md

 ```
 ## Convert frames to a movie

-After generating frames, compile them into a video using FFmpeg:
+After generating the frames, compile them into a video using FFmpeg.
+The output will be in an MP4 file.

 Basic version
 ```